 - Understand and apply elements and concepts of music to every aspect of the musical pursuit

-- Demonstrate musicianship in solo and chamber music, and in improvisational situations
+- Demonstrate musicianship in solo and chamber music, as well as in improvisational situations